 Magic Kingdom

-If your favorite Disney ride is the Haunted Mansion, then watch it come to life at Mickey’s Not So Scary Halloween Party.
+If your favorite Disney ride is the Haunted Mansion, watch it come to life at Mickey’s Not So Scary Halloween Party.

 This year (2017), Halloween came to the Magic Kingdom on August 25.
 (Way too early, agreed.)
 But that didn’t make the party any less fun.
 The Hocus Pocus Villain Spelltacular, Boo-To-You Parade, Happy Hollowishes Fireworks, and the trick-or-treat locations were all extras open only to guests who purchased tickets to this special event.